e-Commerce Site Search – Quantitative benefits

 - Order value: We have noticed a 20% to 40% improvement in order value or basket value, with personalized search.

 - Frequency of visits: As results are identifiable by visitors and user experience has improved, we have noticed a 10% to 20% rise in frequency of visits before purchase.
 Our hypothesis here is that this segment is probably undecided visitors who revisit the site and continue shopping.
-There is increased probability that this segment could have been lost after the second visit.
+There is an increased probability that this segment could have been lost after the second visit.

-- Reducing time to transact: While frequency of visit has increased for a small subset of the search audience, there is overall decrease in the time to transact by over 40%.
+- Reducing time to transact: While the frequency of visit has increased for a small subset of the search audience, there is overall decrease in the time to transact by over 40%.
 Our hypothesis here is that these visitors are more decided, who find products faster, convinced by details on the product page and trust the retailer.
 Improved product discovery, helped reduce time thus time to transact.

-- Visitors who search: Across most of our clients, search volume is between 6% to 15% of overall traffic, there has been a 50% jump in overall percentage of search.
+- Visitors who search: Across most of our clients, search volume is between 6% to 15% of overall traffic, there has been a 50% jump in the overall percentage of search.
 While returning visitors will continue to search, our hypothesis of this increase is due to increase in new visitors who search.
-This behavioral shift is driven by UI changes, addition of clear call to action and best practices of site search for ecommerce
+This behavioral shift is driven by UI changes, the addition of a clear call to action and best practices of site search for ecommerce

 - Revenue: We cannot directly take credit for all the increase in revenue.
-It has also be tied with the trust a retailer has created with its audience, the details (images, specs etc.,) in the product page to make the decision easy, design of the product page, internet connectivity and payment gateway reliability.
+It has also be tied with the trust a retailer has created with its audience, the details (images, specs etc.,) in the product page to make the decision easy, the design of the product page, internet connectivity and payment gateway reliability.
 But, due to the increase in metrics 1-7, there is a direct correlation to increase in revenue.